resources background

 What is DNS?

-Once the DNS server finds the right IP address, it lets the browser send data to content delivery network (CDN) edge servers or origin servers.
-These servers give the browser the website information.
-The process starts when the DNS server matches the website’s URL to its public IP address, allowing users to smoothly access the data they need.
+Once the DNS server resolves the IP address, the browser sends its request to content delivery network (CDN) edge servers or origin servers.
+Those servers return the website content.
+The process begins with DNS matching the URL to its registered IP address so the connection can be made.

 Understanding DNS Architecture